Longley Park: Redevelopment

 The park has been redeveloped in recent years along with the nearby Parson Cross and Colley Parks as part of the Three Parks Programme.
-New facilities include play areas for toddlers and older children (officially opened by the Lord Mayor in February 2006), a replanting programme to replace some of the parks aging trees and shrubs.
-The park has had new drainage installed to prevent problems with boggy areas, new footpaths have been laid which are suitable for wheelchairs.
-The pavilion has been rebuilt and is now run and looked after by the parks bowling club.
+New facilities include play areas for toddlers and older children (officially opened by the Lord Mayor in February 2006), and a replanting programme has replaced some of the park's aging trees and shrubs.
+The park has had new drainage installed to prevent problems with boggy areas, and new footpaths have been laid which are suitable for wheelchairs.
+The pavilion has been rebuilt and is now run and looked after by the park's bowling club.
 The tennis courts are no longer used and a car park has been built at the main entrance on Crowder Road on part of the old courts.
-Another area of the courts has been converted for Basketball use.
+Another area of the courts has been converted for basketball use.
 A new seating and picnic area has been constructed near the playgrounds and the whole area around the pavilion has new lighting.
-Two Bowling greens are still in use, and there is one full size football pitch and two Five-a-side pitches.
+Two bowling greens are still in use, and there is one full size football pitch and two five-a-side football pitches.